ZacharyMeng/PolaFormer/README.md

 ### Method

  In this paper,  we propose the polarity-aware linear attention mechanism that explicitly models both same-signed and opposite-signed query-key interactions, ensuring comprehensive coverage of relational information.
-Furthermore, to restore the spiky properties of attention maps, we provide a theoretical analysis proving the existence of a class of element-wise functions (with positive first and second derivatives) that can reduce entropy in the attention distribution.
-For simplicity, and recognizing the distinct contributions of each dimension, we employ a learnable power function for rescaling, allowing strong and weak attention signals to be effectively separated.
+Furthermore, to restore the spiky properties of attention maps, we prove that the existence of a class of element-wise functions (with positive first and second derivatives) can reduce entropy in the attention distribution.
+Finally, we employ a learnable power function for rescaling, allowing strong and weak attention signals to be effectively separated.
  <p align="center">
     <img src="figures/mainfig.jpg" width= "600">
 </p>